 Paralysis injury is one of the most difficult injuries a person can suffer.
 People suffering from a personal injury resulting in paralysis generally require extensive ongoing medical treatment, assistance with daily living, adaptive equipment, adapted living quarters and other needs.
 Typically, it leaves a person unable to work as well.

 The attorneys at Pribanic & Pribanic understand the hardships facing people suffering from various forms of paralysis and have the experience to handle complex personal injury cases involving paralysis.
-For a free consultation, call 412-672-5444 or toll free at 800-392-4529 to speak with an experienced Pittsburgh-based paraplegia injury lawyer.
+For a free consultation, call 800-392-4529. to speak with an experienced Pittsburgh-based paraplegia injury lawyer.
 Pribanic & Pribanic handles cases across the United States.

 Forms of Paralysis

 Typically the extent of paralysis is determined by the location of the injury.
 The higher on the spinal cord the injury, the more of the body that is impacted.
 Paraplegia and quadriplegia are two forms of paralysis often caused by spinal cord injury or head injury:

 - Paraplegia: Paralysis of the lower half of the body, including the legs.
 Extreme forms of paraplegia leave the injured person unable to walk or move his or her legs at all.

 - Quadriplegia: Paralysis of the body generally from the shoulders down.
 All four limbs and the torso are completely or partially paralyzed.

 - Hemiplegia: The arm and leg on one side of the body are paralysed.

 - Partial: Some muscle function and sensation; for example, if a person can move one leg but not the other, or feel sensations such as cold and heat.

 - Complete: Total loss of muscle function and sensation in affected limbs.